Requirements for Graduation with the TAMS Diploma

 Students are dismissed from the Academy for the following academic reasons:

-- The semester GPA is lower than 3.0 for any semester other than then Fall semester of the Junior year (The cumulative GPA must be 3.0 at the end of the Spring semester of the Junior year in order to return for the second year)
+- The semester GPA is lower than 3.0 for any semester other than the Fall semester of the Junior year

 - A junior student placed on academic probation at the end of the Fall semester whose cumulative or semester GPA at the end of the Spring semester is lower than 3.0